walkswithme/EDI-X12-ANSI-270/README.md

 					,'payer_code' => '***' 				/* Insurance Payer Code*/
 					,'x12_version' => '005010X279A1'
 					,'payer_name' => '****'				/* Insurance Payer Name*/
 				];

 	createEDIFile($res,$segTer,$compEleSep);
 	echo "270 File is Ready !";

+`

+The output file generated have a valid X12 EDI ANSI 270 file , just send the file to your insurance wharehouse

+Happy Coding :)

+###### What Next ?
+Looking for 837P ? yep its ready will publish soon.